white87332/react-redux-sample/README.md

-# react-redux-immutable
+# react-redux

-This is a react-redux-immutable prototype, use react, redux, react-router, webpack, babel6, immutable.js
+This is a react-redux prototype, use react, redux, react-router, webpack, babel6

 ## Installation